damianliumin/non-adversarial_backdoor/README.md

-This is a PyTorch implementation of "Backdoor Defense using Non-Adversarial Backdoor" (accepted by ICCV-23).
+This is an implementation of "Backdoor Defense using Non-Adversarial Backdoor".

-Our defense framework injects a non-adversarial backdoor to suppress the effectiveness of backdoor attack.
+The defense framework injects a non-adversarial backdoor to suppress the effectiveness of backdoor attack.

 # Installation
 ```bash